Calling all abstract and full paper reviewers

-We’re calling for AWA members to review technical paper, case study and video pitches submitted to Ozwater.
+We’re calling for AWA members to review the Full Papers submitted for this year's program.
 You’re invited to help us deliver an unforgettable program and help determine the Best Paper recipients for 2023.

-If you have experience and expertise in any of the conference themes, please register your interest today.
+If you have experience and expertise in any of the conference themes, listed below, please register your interest today.

 2024 Conference Themes